achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **TC:BUS Serial Component**
   The `tc_bus_serial` ESPHome component is now available, enabling serial communication with the TC:BUS via USB.

+- **Extended Model Detection Support**
+   Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx` and common outdoor stations.

+- **Expanded Support for Model-Specific Settings**
+   Settings compatibility has been added for most indoor station models and also for some outdoor station models.

+- **Enhanced Reliability with Remote Peripheral**
+   Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.

+- **Telegram Queue**
+   Outgoing telegrams are now queued to prevent data loss.

+- **Outdoor Station Button Configuration**
+   Added methods to read and write the doorbell button configuration of the outdoor station.

+- **Added Support for Acknowledgment Messages**
+   Acknowledgment messages are now properly handled, following additional investigation into previously unsupported cases.

 ### 📝 Other Updates
 - **Firmware Configuration Assistant**